You may need to read this

 people)

-Institutional Hardening: The state has "hardened" its response.
+Institutional Hardening: The state has hardened its response.
 Protests now trigger

 exceptional financial support and increased policing powers, effectively treating these movements as civil disturbances to be managed rather than political mandates to be followed.

-The "Venting" Cycle: Street protests often serve as a pressure valve, allowing for the "venting" of native frustration without altering the demographic or legal architecture of the state.
+The Venting Cycle: Street protests often serve as a pressure valve, allowing for the

 The Failing Independent Model